zuzu2k/CS-4375.003/README.md

 ## Portfolio Component 6: ML with SKLearn

-An introduction to machine learning in the Python language using the scikit-learn library, presented [in this document](component_6/ml_with_sklearn.pdf).
+An introduction to machine learning in Python using the scikit-learn library, presented [in this document](component_6/ml_with_sklearn.pdf).

+## Portfolio Component 7: Image Classification

+An attempt to use Keras in Python to train and test 3 deep learning models with the goal of classifying images in the CIFAR100 dataset, presented [in this document](component_7/image_classification.pdf).